 Is the 16:8 diet worth it?

-While the 16:8 diet may be helpful when it comes to weight loss, you're better off just cutting calories instead.
-To help you make better food choices and avoid overeating, you should stick to a 12-hour eating window instead.
+While the 16:8 diet may be helpful when it comes to weight loss, sticking to a 12-hour eating window is a healthier alternative.
 Why?
-Because it allows enough sleep and prevents late-night snacking.
-It also enables you to fuel the body throughout the day so that you can meet your nutritional needs.
+Because it allows enough sleep and gives plenty of time for meal digestion.
+It also enables you to fuel the body throughout the day to meet your nutritional needs.

-Whatever you decide, be sure to stick with healthy, minimally processed foods with a focus on lean proteins, complex carbohydrates, fruits, and vegetables.
+Whatever you decide, be sure to stick with healthy, minimally processed foods focusing on lean proteins, complex carbohydrates, fruits, and vegetables.
 Eat until you feel satisfied but not stuffed.